diegosiao/Tetris/README.md

 --- | --- | ---
-ConnectionStrings | Tetris_CommandsConnectionString | The connection string for read and write database commands ConnectionStrings | Tetris_QueriesConnectionString | The connection string for readonly database commands AppSettings | Tetris_EncriptionKey | Secret to be used in simple encryption and decryption operations
+ConnectionStrings | Tetris_CommandsConnectionString | The connection string for read and write database commands ConnectionStrings | Tetris_QueriesConnectionString | The connection string for readonly database commands AppSettings | Tetris_EncryptionKey | Secret to be used in simple encryption and decryption operations

 ## Who do I talk to about this?